 If you are a postbaccalaureate, you will be declared ineligible if you receive a single grade of F/F* or cumulative grades of D and/or L in nine or more hours of coursework in courses numbered 400 or above.
 Temporary grades of IN and AB convert to an F after one year if not removed.

-To restore academic eligibility, you must raise your quality point average to the required level by taking courses during the summer at UNC-Chapel Hill, by taking any of the distance education courses offered by the Friday Center (Carolina Courses Online or the Self-paced Courses—online or correspondence—that are offered by UNC-Chapel Hill), or by making up any grades of AB or IN within the prescribed time limits.
+To restore academic eligibility, you must raise your quality point average to the required level by taking courses during the summer at UNC-Chapel Hill, by taking Carolina Courses Online or by making up any grades of AB or IN within the prescribed time limits.
 Self-paced Courses may also be used under extraordinary circumstances, if approved by a dean in academic advising in the College of Arts and Sciences.

 If you have been out for a semester or more and need to enroll during the summer, you must apply for readmission (see Admission).